L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

+{\bf Remark 4.1.4.} The quantity of trees with $i$ nodes is $a_{we}(i+1)$ where $a_{we}(l)$ is a Wedderburn-Etherington number (see [W2]) --- the quantity of ramification types of trees with $l$ final nodes.
+It is given by a recurrent formula Apparently these formulas do not appear in the present theory.

-{\bf 4.2.
-Definitions.} The depth of a node is the distance between this node and the root (it is 0 for the root), and the depth of a tree is the maximal depth of its nodes.
-A simple tree is a tree without ramification nodes, its length ( = depth +1) is the quantity of nodes.
+{\bf 4.2a.
+Definition.} The depth of a node is the distance between this node and the root (the length of any edge is 1; the depth of the root is 0), and the depth of a tree is the maximal depth of its nodes.

-Let us consider a ramification node $u$.
-All its descendants form two trees denoted by $D_1(u)$, $D_2(u)$.
-A ramification node is called a final ramification node if one or two of these trees is a simple tree.
-These simple trees are called the final branches.
-At the above example (4.1.1), $\diamond$ 1,2,4,5,6 are final ramification nodes, and branches $\circ a - \ast1$, $\circ b - \ast2$, $\ast3$, $\circ c - \ast4$, $\ast5$, $\ast6$, $ \ast7$ are the final branches (of lengths 2, 2, 1, 2, 1, 1, 1 respectively).
+{\bf 4.2b.
+Definition.} A simple tree is a tree without ramification nodes, its length ( = depth +1) is the quantity of nodes.

 A complete tree of depth $k$ is a tree such that all its final nodes have depth $k$ and all its non-final nodes are ramification nodes.
 Example for $k=3$: $\circ^{\nearrow^{\circ^{\nearrow^{\circ<^\circ_\circ}}_{\searrow_{\circ<^\circ_\circ}} }}_{\searrow_{\circ^{\nearrow^{\circ<^\circ_\circ}}_{\searrow_{\circ<^\circ_\circ}} }}$